 The most commonplace in the home for a boiler is in the kitchen or hidden away in an airing cupboard.
 However, many homeowners prefer to hide them away entirely.
 What better place to hide it than an empty loft space?

 Condensing combi boilers are more compact and efficient boilers these days.
 They are also incredibly versatile when it comes to finding a suitable location to install them such as the loft.
 So long as it is feasible to plumb the gas and water terminals and vent the combustion gases and condensate appropriately, then the limitations that might prevent the installation of alternative boilers can be overcome.

-There are a number of regulations you must follow when installing a boiler in your loft.
-The appliance must be in a place so that heating engineers can have easy access for servicing purposes and for safety reasons.
+There are several regulations you must follow when installing a modern boiler in your loft.
+The appliance must be in a place so that heating engineers can have easy access for servicing purposes and safety reasons.
 There must also be adequate flooring to ensure a safe passage to it.

 The loft should have good lighting, a ladder to gain access and a guard rail for safety.
 Electric, gas and water isolation points are also a requirement.
-It’s important that you choose a Gas Safe registered engineer to carry out the work and replace systems.
+You must choose a Gas Safe registered engineer to carry out the work and replace systems.
 The cost will vary depending on your existing system and the services you require.
 With warm.co.uk we only use recommended boiler installers who are hugely competitive on price and we use only fully qualified and professional Gas Safe registered engineers to carry out the work.

 Pros of moving your boiler to the loft: